guillaumem-theodo/aws-workout/2-computing/204-ec2-role/README.md

 In order to give actions rights to the EC2, we need to create **an IAM Role** that will be associated to the EC2.
 The Role will be associated with **policies**.
 Policies describe what is possible to do.

-There are two types of policies:
+There are three types of policies:
 - AWS Managed ones (predefined classical policies)
+- Customer managed ones (reusable)
-- Inline ones (defined on your own)
+- Inline ones (defined on your own directly in the role)

 👉 From the `203-meta-data` workout